apeskinian/p2_dac/README.md

 ### Typography

-🛑🛑🛑🛑🛑🛑🛑🛑🛑START OF NOTES (to be deleted)

-Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.

-Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).

-Example:

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.
+- [Cinzel](https://fonts.google.com/specimen/Cinzel) was used for the primary headers and titles.

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [Playfair](https://fonts.google.com/specimen/Playfair) was used for all other secondary text.

-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.
+- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the help menu logo and links within the help menus.

 ## User Stories